Via Two Can Anne.

 Although I don’t eat meat, I’m exasperated by the suggestion that vegetarianism is effective action against animal abuse.
 It isn’t.
 Just like human abuse, the only way animal abuse is going to get curbed is by passing and enforcing laws against it.
 That’s what the Animal Legal Defense Fund is working toward.
 Something else Mike Caprio and I briefly discussed at our Eats for Endorsement, is that carnivores and omnivores can support legal reform against animal abuse too!
 In fact most carnivores I know are opposed to factory farming; they likes their meat, but they don’t want it to be low-quality crap flooding the markets here and abroad.
 Veganism is great, but not eating animals doesn’t save an animal’s life; it just means more cheap meat gets exported as domestic “farming” subsidies create “surplus.”
 That’s not just bad for animals, it’s bad for the humans whose markets our cheap meat floods into.
 So come on, everyone: carnivores, vegans, omnivores, pescatarians, vegetarians, flexitarians, live-food fruitarians, breatharians, aryans and barbarians: support the Animal Legal Defense Fund!

 A new feature in which I recommend the work and websites of people who buy me dinner.
 Today’s entry: Mike Caprio!

 Mike Caprio is the Bon Vivant of Brooklyn.
 But he’s no slouch in Manhattan either, since he suggested our Eats take place at Casellula.
 There we discussed the importance of combining the flavors of the accouterements plated with the cheese, whether my dislike of booze and grapefruit could be due to supertasting, geeks we know in common, why Denmark is cool, and of course my favorite subject, how the world is going to Hell in a handbasket.
 Clearly, the man is an expert on food, entertainment, and enjoying life’s pleasures before we’re all plunged into an apocalyptic dystopia.
 Be sure to check out his blog!

 Sita Sings the Blues was recently rejected for a small government grant.
 Their review comments included “not engaging,” “nothing new,” “doesn’t speak to artistic growth and development” and “pretty but not groundbreaking.”
 At first I didn’t fully understand, but then today I learned a film exactly like mine has been done before:

 Look at the similarities: the story is told from a white Western female perspective, it uses animation, and it only discusses Rama and Sita, omitting Laxman.
 Not only that, it was made by four-to-six-year-olds, which explains why the organization also called my project “standard” and “too easy.”
-I wish I’d known about this before I tried to “reinvent the wheel.”
+I wish I’d known about this before I tried to “reinvent the wheel.” (via waiting for kalki)

 Today’s Diesel Sweeties has my number.